ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-- **Linkage Criteria**
-- **Single Linkage**: Distance between two clusters is the shortest distance between their points.
-- **Complete Linkage**: Distance between two clusters is the longest distance between their points.
-- **Average Linkage**: Distance is the average of all pairwise distances between points in the two clusters.
-- **Ward’s Method**: Minimizes the increase in variance within clusters.

----

-- **Applications of Hierarchical Clustering**
-- **Gene Expression Analysis**: Group genes with similar expression patterns.
-- **Document Clustering**: Organize documents by topic for information retrieval.
-- **Market Segmentation**: Identify customer segments based on purchasing behavior.
-- **Image Segmentation**: Group pixels into meaningful regions.

-  ---

-- **Advantages of Hierarchical Clustering**
-- **No Predefined k**: Does not require the user to specify the number of clusters beforehand.
-- **Dendrogram Representation**: Provides a detailed view of the clustering hierarchy.
-- **Flexible**: Works well with various distance metrics and linkage criteria.

-  ---

-- **Limitations of Hierarchical Clustering**
-- **Computational Complexity**: Expensive for large datasets due to the need to calculate and update pairwise distances.
-- **Sensitivity to Noise**: Outliers can distort cluster formation.
-- **Non-Scalable**: Struggles with datasets containing thousands of points.
-- **Irreversibility**: Once a cluster is merged or split, it cannot be undone.

----

 ## D.Shot Recap of  Use Cases of Unsupervised Learning

 - 🧑‍🤝‍🧑 **Market Segmentation:** Identifying customer groups with similar behavior.